Concerns and controversies at the 2012 Summer Olympics: Women's football semifinal

 During the semi-final match between Canada and the United States, a time-wasting call was made against the Canadian goalkeeper, Erin McLeod, when she held the ball longer than the allowed six seconds.
 As a result, the American side was awarded an indirect free-kick in the box.
 On the ensuing play, Canada was penalized for a handball in the penalty box, with the American team being awarded a penalty kick, which Abby Wambach converted to tie the game at 3–3.
 The Americans went on to win the match in extra time, advancing to the gold medal game.
 After the match, Canada forward Christine Sinclair stated, "the ref decided the result before the game started."
 FIFA responded by stating that the refereeing decisions were correct and saying it was considering disciplinary action against Sinclair, but that any disciplinary action would be postponed until after the end of the tournament.

 Men's 100 m breaststroke final

 Five days after setting a new world record in the 100 m breaststroke final en route to a gold medal, South African Cameron van der Burgh said that he had used illegal "dolphin kicks" while underwater after the start and turns.
 Van der Burgh claimed that he had to break the rule because it is done so commonly by many international breaststrokers, saying, "It's got to the point where if you're not doing it you are falling behind or giving yourself a disadvantage."
 There have been complaints from other swimmers and swimming federations, with many calls for FINA to introduce underwater footage to help race officials, but no official protest was launched against van der Burgh, who will keep his medal and record.

+Women's 400m Individual Medley

+After Ye Shiwen won her gold medal in the women's 400m Individual Medley as she came from being behind the world record in the final 50m to beating it by 1.02 seconds, the level of her performance was questioned by various observers including the executive director of the World Swimming Coaches Association.
+Ye Shiwen has never failed a drug test during her career.